-Stage Description Stage 1: Application The application allows applicants to provide a detailed description of how this funding will support their development as a cancer researcher, and support their proposed research project(s).
-An expert international review panel, comprised of both scientific/clinical and PPI expert reviewers, will evaluate the application submissions.
+Stage Description Stage 1: Application The application allows applicants to give a detailed description of each aspect of the proposed project, and its benefits to the applicant as an emerging researcher.
+An expert international review panel, comprised of both scientific and PPI expert reviewers, will evaluate the full application submissions.
 Applications will be evaluated based on their quality.
 Applications that are of the highest quality will be shortlisted to the next stage, interviews.
 Reviewer feedback will be made available to all applicants.
 Stage 2: Interviews Interviews are conducted between shortlisted applicants and the review panel.
 Feedback from the full application stage should be used to further improve the application in advance of the interviews.

-3.2.
+2.2.
 How to Apply

 Applications must be completed and submitted through the Irish Cancer Society online grant management system.
 In order to submit an online application you are required to register at the following address: https://grants.cancer.ie.
-When registering, please fill out all the fields on the registration form.
+When registering, please fill out all fields on the registration form.